Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	`file: path matches "/test/*" and accessCount(5m) > 3 | allssd`

-    This rule means all the files under /test directory, if it is accessed 3 times during last 5 minutes, SSM should trigger an anction to move the file to SSD.
-Rule engine will evalue the condition every MAX{5s,5m/20} internal.
+    This rule means all the files under /test directory, if it is accessed 3 times during last 5 minutes, SSM should trigger an action to move the file to SSD.
+Rule engine will evaluate the condition every MAX{5s,5m/20} internal.

 * **Move to Archive(Cold) rule**